Skip to content

 • early ‘coal effect’ gas fires

-Asbestos materials in good condition that cannot readily be damaged are best left where they are because removal can lead to higher levels of fibres in the air for some time.
+Asbestos materials in good condition that cannot readily be removed without causing damage or being easily disturbed are best left where they are.

 Home improvements or maintenance